 Manu Feildel has become one of the most popular personalities on Australian television as co-host of the successful “My Kitchen Rules” series on Channel 7, which debuted in 2010.
 After eight series, it is still the top rating show in prime time.
 The series has been nominated for several AACTA and Logie awards since 2012 winning Most Popular Reality Program in 2014.

-Background: It seems that Manu Feildel was destined to become a talented chef from the moment he was born - his great grandfather was a pastry chef, his grandfather and father were chefs, his cousin is a chef in the United States and his mother is a great cook.
-But, as a child, he saw his future on the stage rather than in the kitchen, and at 13 years old he joined an amateur circus school.
-By the time he turned 15, Manu had decided that the road to becoming a professional clown was a very long process, so he started as an apprentice in his father’s restaurant.
+It seems that Manu Feildel was destined to become a talented chef from the moment he was born - his great grandfather was a pastry chef, his grandfather and father were chefs, his cousin is a chef in the United States and his mother is a great cook.
+By the time he turned 15, Manu had decided to start as an apprentice in his father’s restaurant.
 After a year, he progressed to a fine dining restaurant where he finished his apprenticeship.
 Shortly after, the travel bug bit Manu and he packed his knives and headed for London.

 London: His first job at The Cafe Royal was hard, to say the least, as Manu didn’t speak any English.
 But his perseverance paid off and, after working at restaurants such as Les Associes and Café des Amis du Vin, he took up a position as Chef de Partie at the seafood restaurant Livebait and that’s when, he says, he really began to understand and love the career he had chosen.
 Manu stayed with Livebait for 3 years, progressing to Sous Chef and then Head Chef with the nomination of best seafood restaurant in the UK in 1998.